iennedaemen/Pokedex/README.md

 IMPORTANT!
 You have to make a user and login (get a token) to make teams.
-You can only view and edit your own teams.
+You can only view, edit and delete your own teams.

+I used Laravel Sanctum for the authentication.

+I have tested this project in https://www.postman.com/